-It checks the latest Almace Scaffolding build from GitHub and update core files automatically.
+It checks the latest Almace Scaffolding build from GitHub and updates core files automatically.
 Please keep in mind that if you changed some of the AMSF core files this action will override the changes you made.
-So it’s recommended to keep your project under version control, you will be always be able to compare changes for Almace Scaffolding.
+So it’s recommended to keep your project under version control, you will always be able to compare changes for Almace Scaffolding.

 Using Beta Release